 SDS's must be available within the workplace.
-Laboratories can keep paper copies of SDS's for all chemicals used or can have SDS database links on at least one computer in the laboratory.
-Database links are available from EHSRM's website http://utsa.edu/safety/.
+Laboratories can keep paper copies of SDS's for all chemicals used or can access the SDS database in BioRAFT on at least one computer in the laboratory.
 A shortcut to the SDS database must be maintained on the computer's desktop.